 Gladstone Acquisition must complete its Initial Business Combination within 15 months of its initial public offering.
 However, if Gladstone Acquisition anticipates that it will not be able to complete an Initial Business Combination in that time frame, Gladstone Acquisition may extend the window for another three months, for a total of 18 months, either by board resolution or at the Sponsor's request.
-If Gladstone Acquisition enters into an Initial Business Combination, we may provide additional capital to Gladstone Acquisition in the form of a PIPE investment (as defined herein) or otherwise.
 See "Risk Factors-Risks Related to Ownership of Our Class A Common Stock and Our Organizational Structure-Gladstone Acquisition may be unable to obtain additional financing to complete its Initial Business Combination or to fund the operations and growth of a target business."
 If Gladstone Acquisition does not complete an Initial Business Combination, the Sponsor's founder shares and warrants would become worthless, causing us to lose our \$4.2 million investment.